Two men and a teen charged with murdering young Taranaki father

 Two men and a teen charged with murdering a young father have taken up residence in custody and their identities have been temporarily suppressed.

-Police arrested the trio, aged 26, 25, and 16, yesterday in relation to the death of 23-year-old Taranaki man Rei Marshall, who has two young children.
+Police arrested the trio, aged 26, 25, and 16, yesterday in relation to the death of 23-year-old Taranaki man Rei Marshall, who has two children.

 The accused, who police confirmed have gang connections, each faced a murder by stabbing charge when they briefly appeared in New Plymouth District Court and Youth Court today.